watson0x90/CobaltProphet/README.md

 ## Operational Security Considerations

-COBALT PROPHET is designed with operational security in mind:
+Both tools are designed with operational security in mind:
-- Minimal API calls to reduce detection footprint
 - Option for lightweight markdown reports to avoid browser activity
 - Structured output for easy integration with other tools
 - Avoids unnecessary or potentially detectable operations